-On February 15, 2023, the Securities and Exchange Commission (SEC) proposed changes to require SEC-registered investment advisers to put all their clients' assets, including all digital assets like Bitcoin, with "qualified custodians".
+In 2023, the Securities and Exchange Commission (SEC) proposed changes to require SEC-registered investment advisers to put all their clients' assets, including all digital assets like Bitcoin and certain physical assets like real estate, with "qualified custodians."

-• Safeguarding Advisory Client Assets-would significantly expand requirements of Custody Rule to maintain client assets with a qualified custodian for certain physical assets such as real estate.

 The proposal would also require a written agreement between custodians and advisers, expand the "surprise examination" requirements, and enhance recordkeeping rules.
 These rules were originally designed for digital assets.
 "Reasonable" safeguarding requirements is ambiguous as applied to real estate.
-The SEC's release indicates that deeds evidencing ownership of real estate can be held at a qualified custodian-this is not accurate.
-Deeds are recorded with a government authority.
-Land and buildings cannot be physically absconded.
-Lenders and other interested parties have an interest in ensuring no misappropriation of real estate.
+Furthermore, the SEC's release contains an inaccuracy regarding the way deeds evidencing ownership of real estate are recorded.